jwharm/java-gi/README.md

 You can generate Java bindings for other libraries with the `java-gi` [command-line tool](https://java-gi.org/generate/) on the GIR (introspection data) file.

-Please note that Java-GI is still under active development, and the API is subject to unannounced changes.
-Feedback is welcome!

 [For more information, visit the Java-GI website.](https://java-gi.org/)

 ## Usage